Raleigh Family Law Attorney

 From court negotiations to trials, we work hard to protect our clients.
 Every case deserves the development and implementation of effective legal strategies in order to get our clients the results they deserve.
 We recognize that each case is unique and provides us with an opportunity to serve an individual client’s particular needs and desired outcome.
 During your consultation, we will discuss all available options, factor in the potential cost, and develop and implement the right plan for you.

-Our family law attorneys, Kris and Ashley, devote their entire practice to family legal services and divorce matters in North Carolina.
+Our family law attorneys, devote their entire practice to family legal services and divorce matters in North Carolina.
 This singular focus renders them especially equipped to assist you through this difficult process.
 They continually strive to provide compassionate and effective counsel and maintain a team-oriented approach.
 This approach allows us to keep our clients directly involved in their case.
 Clients can expect professional guidance, defined strategy, responsible use of resources, and expert representation.

 A separation agreement is a private contract between the parties which resolves some or all of the issues arising out of the separation.
 We review, negotiate, and draft these agreements as a way to avoid expensive litigation and provide clients with the privacy and flexibility afforded by an out of court settlement.